Rolodophone/nea/report/report.md

 6. Jane can attack the enemies
 7. The enemies can decrease Jane's health
 8. When Jane's health reaches zero, the game is over
 9. The game over popup displays the final score
+9. The game over popup displays the final score
 10. The game over popup has a button to play again